 “This is my first real race car,” says Jolly.
 “I’ve never driven on slicks before, but a Star Mazda car handles quite a bit like a kart, which is good for me.
 I love being in this program, but I really have to find more sponsorship if I’m going to continue.”

 And Chuck Hulse, the Master Series (for drivers 45 and older) racer who won his class in at Sebring, was 11th with a lap of 1:46.868 (102.676 mph) in the #12 JDC Motorsports/Silicon Salvage Mazda.

 Round Two of the 2008 Star Mazda Championship presented by Goodyear will take place at Miller Motorsports Park May 15 – 17.
 The inaugural event in 2006 was won from the pole by Adrian Carrio, who took the checkered flag 4.153 seconds ahead of second place finisher Ron White… and went on to win the championship with just two wins to White’s three victories.
 In 2007, Lorenzo Mandarino scored one of his two victories at Miller, on his way to 8th in the championship.

-In 2008, competition will take place on the 3.048-mile ‘outer course,’ beginning with a promoter test day on Thursday, May 15.
-Qualifying is scheduled to take place 9:25 – 10:10 am Saturday, May 17, with the 45-minute Round Two of the 2008 Star Mazda Championship taking the green flag at 4:15 pm that afternoon.
+In 2008, competition will take place on the 3.048-mile ‘outer course.- the 45-minute Round Two of the 2008 Star Mazda Championship taking the green flag at 4:15 pm this afternoon.
 The race will be broadcast on SPEED Saturday, May 31 at 3:00 pm Eastern.